Alessine/predicting_pirate_attack_success/README.md

 <!-- Conclusion -->
 ## Conclusion

 As the results showed, the success of pirate attacks can only partially be predicted from the data provided.
+Overfitting of the model to the training data remained a problem, even after cleaning the data and partially constraining the model.
 It is possible, however, that better results could be achieved with additional data, especially since the data set covers a timespan of only 18 months.

 <!-- Contact -->
 ## Contact